vpozdnyakov/vpozdnyakov.github.io/README.md

 ### Experience
 7 years in IT, 2 years in research, 2 years in education

-*2021 - now, Artificial Intelligence Research Institute (Moscow, research), Researcher*\
+*2021 - now, AIRI (Moscow, research), Researcher in Industrial AI team*\
-Research and development of machine learning methods, Industrial AI team
+Research and development of machine learning methods

 *2020 – now, Academy of Big Data MADE (Moscow, education), Teacher*\
 Conducting practical classes “Machine Learning on Graphs”